 The National Pension Scheme (NPS) is a voluntary, long-term retirement savings scheme in India.
 It is designed to enable systematic savings for individuals to create a retirement corpus and receive a regular pension income after retirement.
 NPS was introduced by the Government of India in 2004 and is regulated by the Pension Fund Regulatory and Development Authority (PFRDA).
+As of the financial year 2023, the total assets under management in the National Pension Scheme reached approximately ₹8.9 trillion, reflecting significant growth since its inception.

 The program encourages individuals to regularly invest in a pension account throughout their employment.
 Upon retirement, a portion of the accumulated corpus can be withdrawn, and the remaining amount is disbursed as a monthly pension to NPS account holders.
+This substantial growth in assets under management highlights the increasing reliance on NPS as a crucial component of retirement planning in India.

 Source: Acko Insurance